CL: Manchester United's spirit will win us title, says Schweinsteiger

-On eve of clash with Wolfsburg, Red Devils' midfielder says his teammates have qualities required to win European title
+On eve of clash with Wolfsburg, Red Devils' German midfielder Bastian Schweinsteiger says his teammates have qualities required to win European title

 Manchester: Manchester United midfielder Bastian Schweinsteiger believes his teammates have the kind of qualities required to win the Champions League.